ComradeTurtle/wifinder/README.md

 - an Android app that adds GPS ingestion and Wigle CSV logging on phone
 - a desktop app (Python + Qt) for direct USB serial debugging/control

+The end goal for WiFinder is an all-in-one wardriving PCB, featuring an ESP32-S3 acting as the master/controller node and 10 ESP32-C5 scan nodes, alongside a dual-band GNSS receiver and other extras.
+PCB design is currently WIP (soon™) and will be open-sourced once ready.

 ## What current firmware includes

 - Wi-Fi management sniffing (beacon + probe response) on 2.4 GHz